Naturalenemy07/Chinese-PDF-to-Text/README.md

 #
 #     $ conda activate <name of your virtual environment>
 ```
-Before activating, let's verify that the Python actually changes when you switch to the new environment.
-Checking the verion of Python before and after activating the new environment will tell you if it was successful.
+Before activating, let's verify that the Python version actually changes when you switch to the new environment.
+Checking the verion of Python before and after activating the new environment will determine if it was successful.
 ```
 python --version
 ```